PeopleAdmin/stressque/README.md

 Make the jump to hyperspace
 ---------------------------
-resque-stress is distributable in the same machine or on different machines to up the load.
+stressque is distributable in the same machine or on different machines to up the load.
 They simply have to share the same redis db.
 You can test this as follows: